{question}

 Like any Linux process, when a SingleStore process crashes, it can be configured to generate a core_file at the time of the crash.
 These are very helpful and usually required to root cause the crash.

-1. The core file itself.
+1. TThe full core file itself.
 This can sometimes be many gigabytes in size.
-Core files typically get created in the data directory of the node which has crashed and produced a core dump.
+Core files typically get created in the data directory of the node which has crashed and produced the core dump.

 2. The libc files from your host system.
 Run the following command which creates a directory in your /tmp directory with all the necessary lib files to analyze the core dump.
 Upload the libs directory created from this command to the support ticket.